anjackson/golem/README.md

 Like the `launchTimestamp` in our current continuous crawler, we would have to extend the crawler(s) to include and propagate this timestamp as necessary.

+If warcprox or pywb cannot be easily modified to work this way, adding a custom `mitmproxy` app to the chain [like this one](https://github.com/mitmproxy/mitmproxy/blob/master/examples/complex/change_upstream_proxy.py) would allow us to query the CDX and then decide which upstream proxy to use.

+### Scrapy-only Unified Patch Crawling

+Within Scrapy, we could mostly implement this by adding the 'accept-timestamp' as a `meta` field, and writing a suitable middleware module that checks if at item is already downloaded and returns that instead of using the normal downloader.
+This would allow us to explore the issues without having to build/extend the existing tools.

+### Limitations

-The main problem is that we can't reliably add a header from Selenium (or even puppeteer) crawlers.
+The main problem is that we can't reliably add a header from Selenium crawlers (or even Puppeteer when it comes to Service Workers).
 If that remains the case, it's not clear what the semantics of 'no Accept-Datetime header' should be: capture or playback?

 Perhaps multiple proxies could be used, one defaults to playback, the other to capture? i.e. when we're running crawl renderers it goes through the 'capture-by-default' proxy, but remaining requests go through a 'playback-by-default' service?

 Or maybe `capture-by-default` is fine because for all normal crawlers we can always add the `Accept-Datetime` header?

-### Scrapy-only approach

-Within Scrapy, we could mostly implement this by adding the 'accept-timestamp' as a `meta` field, and writing a suitable middleware module that checks if at item is already downloaded and returns that instead of using the normal downloader.
-This would allow us to explore the issues without having to build/extend the existing tools.
+One possibility is that we could add an intermediary proxy that did some clever stuff with virtual hosts. e.g. if the proxy is set to e.g.:

+    proxy-npld-20200101120000.api.wa.bl.uk # Mark as NPLD, set Accept-Datetime: ~2020-01-01T12:00:00.000Z
+    proxy-npcl-record.api.wa.bl.uk         # Mark as NPLD, force all activity to be recorded. proxy-replay.api.wa.bl.uk              # Force only-replay (no recording).

+This could be turned into a call to an upstream instance of `warcprox`/`pywb` with the appropriate NPLD and `Accept-Datetime` headers set.
+As indicated above, this could likely be implemented as a `mitmproxy` app, or if the upstream can handle the CDX-lookup part, perhaps just using NGINX.

 ## Heritrix Alternative?